kywch/dexwild/README.md

     update-desktop-database ~/.local/share/applications/
     ```

+    Lastly, some shell scripts need sudo access.
+Give them sudo access by using `visudo`

+    ```bash
+    sudo visudo

+    # In visudo paste the following lines.
+Take care to update your username and path to the shell scripts (under shell_scripts in ~/dexwild)
+    USERNAME ALL=(ALL) NOPASSWD: /path/to/run_glove.sh, /path/to/launch_docker.sh
+    ```

-    Lastly, it helps to favorite the apps so that they appear in the sidebar for easy access.
+    Note: It helps to favorite the apps so that they appear in the sidebar for easy access.

 ## 📈 Data Collection Instructions